smurthas/CarND/vehicle-detection-and-tracking/Readme.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+*Problems and Issues*

+The main issue I had was one of parameter tuning.
+At first, I was doing it by gut sense and eye-balling the output on the project video.
+This had a few problems, 1.
+There were many parameters to tune, so changing one by some amount, did not always have a meaningful effect, and 2.
+It took many minutes to simply output the result of the change, and 3.
+The result was purely qualitative in that it was just a video that I inspected manually.

+To solve these issues, I decided to create a ground truth file containing the location and size of the bounding boxes of vehicles in the project video for every frame.
+With this in hand, I was able to run my algorithm against the entire project video and actually get a quantitative result in the form of recall and precision.
+From there, I could run 4-5 parallel tests that explored the sensitivity of the algorithm to one parameter at a time, always getting a quantitative result.
+This enabled me to quickly identify that YUV was the optimal color space, HOG helped a lot, and more oritentation and more color histogram bins did not help much (and sometime hurt).

+With nearly-optimal classifier parameters in hand, I moved on to the detection and tracking parameters, such as the sliding window locations and the heatmap threshold.
+Again, these were easy to tune against ground truth since I could vary them and get quantitative results.

+*Pipeline weaknesses*

+My pipeline is quite sensitive to camera position and orientation, so driving up a hill, or bouncing over bumps in the road for more than a few seconds would likely results in some missed detections.

+It also does not detect vehicles that are more than a few car lengths ahead.

+Adding more detection windows would likely increase the algorithm's robustness in both of these areas.
+I chose not to do that, simply because it already runs only around 2.5 FPS on a modern Intel chip, so testing with 2-5x more windows would have taken MUCH more time.

+It also, almost certainly wouldn't work at night or in adverse weather conditions.
+It is quite possible that adding more diverse training data would improve the model's robustness to that.